ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Tegopath/4th Level/Guardian Barrier.md

 - [[Range]]:
 	- Self.
 - **Target**:
-	- Self.
+	- A sphere with its center within range.
 - **Components**:
-	- Gesture
+	- Gesture.
 - **Duration**:
-	- 3 turns
+	- 3 turns.
 - **Effects**
-	- You create a spherical barrier centered on you.
-The shield is a sphere 15ft in radius.
-The barrier blocks all incoming ranged attacks that would cross the surface of the sphere and can block up to 40 total damage before it breaks.
-		- Creatures can move through the barrier unimpeded.
-		- The barrier does not block melee attacks or outgoing ranged attacks.
+	- *You project a sphere shaped barrier around you.
+The barrier does not block ranged attacks coming from within making it optimal for ranged engagements.*
+	- For the duration of this psycast, any ranged attacks entering the target sphere from the outside are blocked by the barrier.
+The barrier may block up to its health in attacks.
 	- You may end this psycast for free during your turn.
+- **Stats**:
+	- 40 Barrier Health. (+30 Health)
+	- 15ft Target Sphere Radius.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 17 psyfocus spent above the normal cost for this psycast, the barrier can absorb 30 more damage.
+For every 17 psyfocus spent above the normal cost for this psycast, the barrier health increases by 30 health.